 - Replace all drink with green/fruit tea or water (how much to drink)

-- Just eat chicken or fish for protein
+- Just eat chicken, turkey or fish for protein

 - With vegetables or salad

 - Any Fruit

 - Corn Thins, Rice Cakes, or Ryvita can be a great alternative to bread, it’s not totally wheat free, but it’s a good option.

 - Couscous, wild/brown rice, new potatoes (lower sugar) and sweat potatoes are great alternatives to wheat